The220th/krossk/README_en.md

 # Usage

+Must say that the use of the program is at your own risk.

 Example:

 Alice and Bob want to exchange messages using some messenger.
 Moreover, they can exchange messages ONLY through this messenger (they cannot meet in person).
 Alice and Bob also know that Eve reads their every message.
 How can Alice and Bob exchange messages so that Eve can't read them?
 This program will help solve this problem.